Smoren/yii2-query-relation-manager/README.md

 )*/

-// Выбираем места с адресом и городом, а также комментариями, причем:
+// Now let's select places with it's relations: address, city and comments, and with next conditions
-// - комментарии имеют оценку не ниже 3
+// - comments are rated at least 3
-// - если подходящих комментариев нет, место не попадает в выборку (inner join)
+// - if there are no suitable comments, the place is not included in the selection (inner join)
-// - для каждого места считаем количество комментариев, количество оценок "5" и среднюю оценку среди оценок не ниже 3
+// - for each place we count the number of comments, the number of ratings "5" and the average rating among the ratings is not lower than 3
 $result = QueryRelationManager::select(Place::class, 'p')
     ->withSingle('address', Address::class, 'a', 'p', ['id' => 'address_id'])
     ->withSingle('city', City::class, 'c', 'a', ['id' => 'city_id'])